Language Features That Every Student should Master

 Evidence is real information that allows the reader to form an opinion and make a judgment on something.
 Evidence is presented in research projects, or cited in claims in articles and publications, but is rephrased by the author or put under quotation marks.

 Inclusive Language: In inclusive language, certain words are used which play the role of uniting a group of people and including everyone.
-For example, US, WE, OURS etc. This type of language can mostly be found in motivational speeches, and company motto and vision.
-Inclusive language is used by leaders and persons in charge to address a bigger number of people.
+For example, US, WE, OURS, etc. This type of language can mostly be found in motivational speeches, and company motto and visions.
+Leaders and persons in charge use inclusive language to address a bigger number of people.

-Exclusive Language: Exclusive language is used to highlight or exclude someone or a group of people.
+Exclusive Language is used to highlight or exclude someone or a group of people.
 It is usually used to identify and address the enemy or any person of interest.
 Words such as They, Them, Those etc. are used to alienate someone from the rest of the group.

-Rhetoric Language: This is a language feature which uses the rhetoric literary device to persuade the reader in thinking what the author intends.
-It is a tool which involves the words, sentences and questions in such a way that it automatically makes the audience think about the only logical interpretation.
+Rhetoric Language: This is a language feature that uses the rhetorical literary device to persuade the reader to think what the author intends.
+It is a tool that involves words, sentences, and questions in such a way that it automatically makes the audience think about the only logical interpretation.
 It may be used to hype, motivate or provoke a thought inside the audience’s mind.

 “Fear leads to anger.
 Anger leads to hate.
 Hate leads to suffering.” – Yoda, Star Wars: The Empire Strikes Back.